 Yes, it will be the timestamp of the first event done by that Billing Account.

-How does "First Seen" get calculated when you merge identities?
+How does "First Seen" get calculated with Identity Merge?

 If I define a cohort of "new users", where First Seen was in the last 7 days, can I visualize the "new users cohort" trend over time in Insights?